 Next comes the part where your assets and wealth are divided.
 It’s important to do a little research to determine what the law says is rightfully yours.
 Not everything can be split 50/50.
 For example, if you earn less income than your spouse, you may be entitled to support payments to supplement your earnings.

 3. Learn What You Don’t Know

 Your spouse may have been the one to handle all the finances.
-That will need to change in order for you to move on.
-Your first step is to find out your net worth.
+Certainly, you will need to change that in order for you to move on.
+First, find out your net worth.
 What assets do you have?
 Do you have any accounts in your name?
-In both your names?
+Are there accounts in both of your names?
 You don’t need to worry at first about whose money is whose—just find out what money is there.

 4. Start Planning for the Future

 Don’t let yourself wander in your loss.
-Take control of your new life.
-Start by taking control of your finances.
-Need more advice?
-Talk to the Hopman Group today to schedule an appointment.
+Most importantly, take control of your new life.
+First, start by taking control of your finances.
+Secondly, if you need more advice, call us at the Hopman Group today!